The Western Hockey League's Winnipeg Ice franchise moves to Wenatchee, Wash. - ExBulletin

 - The Western Hockey League’s Winnipeg Ice franchise moves to Wenatchee, Wash.

-- Google Domains will be shut down and its assets will be moved to Squarespace

-- Doctors warn more parents to use melatonin to help kids sleep

-- The June 4th earthquake hits the mountains of North Carolina on Friday
+- The strongest earthquake in France since 2019 hits the western regions